-The Company measured its revolving credit facilities and the Unsecured Senior Notes at original carrying value including accrued interest, net of unamortized deferred financing costs and fees.
+The Company measured the Wells Fargo Credit Agreement and the Unsecured Senior Notes at original carrying value including accrued interest, net of unamortized deferred financing costs and fees.
 The fair value of the revolving credit facility approximated carrying value, as it consisted of short-term variable rate loans.

-The fair value measurement of the Unsecured Senior Notes was defined as Level 3 at December 31, 2019 in the three-level fair value hierarchy, as the inputs to their valuation were not all market observable.
+The fair value measurement of the Unsecured Senior Notes was defined as Level 3 in the three-level fair value hierarchy, as the inputs to their valuation were not all market observable.
+As of March 31, 2020, the Company estimated the fair value of the Unsecured Senior Notes at their face value as the Unsecured Senior Notes were extinguished on April 2, 2020 as further discussed in Note 6.
+Debt.

-(in thousands) As of Septen ıber 30, 20 20
+(in thousands) As of March 31, 2020

-I Fair Value
+Fair Value

-Car rying Value Level 1 Level 2 Level 3
+Carrying Value Level 1 Level 2 Level 3

-Revolving credit facility \$ 130,000 \$ \$ 130,000 \$
+Wells Fargo Credit Agreement \$ 16,829 \$ - \$ 16,829 \$ -

+Unsecured Senior Notes 54,881 55,000

-(in thousands) As of f Decem ıber 31, 20 19
+(in thousands) As of Dece mber 31 , 2019

-I Fair Value
+Fair Value

-Car rying Value Level 1 Level 2 Level 3
+Carrying Value Level 1 Level 2 Level 3

-Revolving credit facility \$ 39,527 \$ \$ 39,527 \$
+Wells Fargo Credit Agreement \$ 39,527 \$ - \$ 39,527 \$ -

 Unsecured Senior Notes 54,765 54,600